truggles/CombineHarvester/ZH2016/Protocol_ZH_and_AZh.md

 and copy the data card of choice into there.

 # creating datacards
+You can toggel between ZH and AZh analysis using: --azh="true" in the MorphingZH2016 command below

 You will need to adjust the --postfix selection below.
 If you data card root file is called "htt_zh.inputs-sm-13TeV_svFitMass_new.root" you will need --postfix="_svFitMass_new"